 The Sacrament of Baptism is a joyous event.
 Baptism is the sign and seal of incorporation into Jesus Christ.
-In baptism we recognize and accept the grace of God that already exists in a person’s life.

 If I have already been baptized, do I need to be baptized again to join Reid Memorial?